Last edited on: 8/07/2025

 As there’s still plenty of time for people to join, switch races, or withdraw, everything is subject to change.
 If there is no one listed next to the district, that means the incumbent hasn’t filed or announced yet, and no one has announced or filed to run against them.

-I’ll have the Senate and Congressional races on another page soon.
+Go here for the Senate and Congressional races.
 I’m sure I’ll get around to the judicial races eventually as well.

 ⭐ = Lone Star Endorsed